Padma Bandopadhyay

 Air Marshal Padma Bandopadhyay, PVSM, AVSM, VSM, PHS (born 4 November 1944) is a decorated former flight surgeon in the Indian Air Force.
 She was the first woman to be promoted to the rank of Air Marshal in the Indian Air Force.
 She is the second woman in the Indian Armed Forces to be promoted to a three-star rank, after Surgeon Vice Admiral Punita Arora.

 Early life

 Bandopadhyay was born as Padmavathy Swaminathan on 4 November 1944 at Tirupathi, Andhra Pradesh into a Tamil speaking Iyer family.
 When Padma was four or five years old, her mother contracted tuberculosis and eventually became bedridden.
 As a result, Padma's thoughts have been consumed with medical difficulties since she was a small child, and she also took on the role of her mother's primary caretaker while she was still quite young.
 In addition, her neighbor in the Gole Market neighborhood in New Delhi was Dr. S. I. Padmavati, Professor of Medicine at Lady Hardinge Medical College.
-Padma has said that her experience with her mother's illness and hospitalization at Safdarjung Hospital, and having a neighbouring lady doctor with the same name as her were early motivations to become a doctor.
+Padma has said that her experience with her mother's illness and hospitalisation at Safdarjung Hospital, and having a neighbouring lady doctor with the same name as her were early motivations to become a doctor.